Liu Feng (general): Life

 After defecting to Wei, Meng Da wrote a letter to Liu Feng, in which he attempted to persuade Liu Feng to join him by noting two important points: Liu Bei already had other sons at the time so he no longer regarded Liu Feng as highly as before; the Wei imperial court was willing to allow Liu Feng to inherit the Luo marquisate which belonged to his biological family.
 Liu Feng ignored Meng Da's advice and returned to his foster father.
 Liu Bei reproached his adoptive son for not helping Guan Yu and blamed him for Meng Da's defection.
 Liu Bei's chancellor, Zhuge Liang pointed out Liu Feng's martial prowess and expressed worries that Liu Feng might become a threat to them if he switched his allegiance to their enemies, hence he urged his lord to eliminate Liu Feng.
 Liu Bei eventually condemned Liu Feng to death but permitted him to take his own life.
-Before committing suicide, Liu Feng said, "I regret not listening to Meng Da!"
+Before committing suicide, Liu Feng said, "I regret not listening to Meng Zidu!
+(Note: Given Meng Da's original courtesy name of "Zijing", "Zidu" was likely Meng Da's new courtesy name.)"
 Liu Bei shed tears after Liu Feng died.

 Liu Feng's son, Liu Lin (劉林), was appointed as an Officer of the Standard (牙門將) and served in the state of Shu Han – founded by Liu Bei in 221 – in the Three Kingdoms period throughout the reign of Liu Bei's eldest son and successor, Liu Shan.
 In 264, after the fall of Shu, Liu Lin was ordered to move out of former Shu territory to Hedong Commandery.